icinganalysis/icinganalysis.github.io/content/review_template.md

 ### _"quote from publication"_

 Optional lead-in image (useful for LinkedIn preview view).
+Be sure to include alt text.

 # "Nice title"